hpehl/wado/README.md

 Usage: waco cli [OPTIONS] [wildfly-version] [-- [cli-parameters]...]

 Arguments:
-  [wildfly-version]    A single WildFly version [cli-parameters]...
+  [wildfly-version]    A single WildFly version.
+                       Can be omitted if only one standalone or domain controller is running.
+  [cli-parameters]...
 Parameters passed to the CLI

 Options: